RhondaLynch/Azure-Networking-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box machine can accept ssh connections via port 22 from the Internet.
-Access to this machine is only allowed from the following IP addresses: 172.88.124.110
+Access to this machine is only allowed from the following IP addresses: xxx.xx.xxx.x

 Machines within the network can only be accessed by the Jump-Box Provisioner (Public IP:52.160.125.3 Private IP:10.0.0.5) .